-Our goal at Project Punch Card is to foster long-term investment orientation amongst students underrepresented in the investment research and management business.
+Our goal at Project Punch Card is to foster long-term investment orientation amongst women and minority students.

 Join us at the Project Punch Card launch event the Punch Card Conference in NYC.